10 Windiest US Cities

 Chicago is called “America’s Windy City.”
 It earned this nickname because of its windy winters.
 However, is Chicago the windiest city in America?
 To find out, we compiled data on the 10 windiest US cities.
 The results might surprise you.

-For our updated list for 2022, we refined our list to clarify city is any location with more than 50,000 people and based it on the newest wind speed data available from official NOAA data.
+For our updated list for 2024, we refined our list to clarify a city is any location with more than 50,000 people and based it on the newest wind speed data available from official NOAA data.
 This led to changes in this year’s list, including a few new cities!

 Windiest US Cities